sanhaus/control-panel.en/help/performance-monitoring/using/about-performance-monitoring.md

 ![](assets/performance_card.png)

 Moreover, Control Panel allows you to sign up to receive email notifications each time that an issue is detected on one of your Campaign instances.
-For more on this, refer to [this section](../../performance-monitoring/using/email-alerting.md).
+For more on this, refer to

 ![](assets/email_subscription.png)